albihasani94/albihasani94.github.io/_drafts/2020-07-03-programming-is-like-arcade.md

 You try to do something different, you hold your breath when you encounter a new boss, and you let the arcade masters know that the latest challenge is worth it, as it keeps you at the edge of your seat.

-You alternate the times when you choose to play, but at the end you expect an intervention from the systes owner, you keep waiting the arcade masters to tailor the game better for you and fix it all in a button.
+You alternate the times when you choose to play, but at the end you expect an intervention from the system owner, you keep waiting for the arcade masters to tailor the game better for you and fix it all in a button.

 ## Getting to meet the arcade masters